Regional Planning (MRP)

 The program is based on combining theoretical, historical, social, political, and technical dimensions of planning practice with strong emphasis on practice through studio and service to communities in our region, with opportunities for international work as well.
 We engage both the intellectual and the professional aspects of regional planning.
 Our alumni can be found in all levels of government as well as in consulting practice, real estate development, private industry, and in academic and research activities.
 They have been involved on the frontiers of social change since the 1960s such as urban revitalization, environmental protection, advocacy planning, historic preservation, growth management, economic development and geographic information systems.

-- Community and Equity Planning
+- Community Development and Cultural Preservation

-- Economic and Regional Development Planning
+- Technology Innovation and Regional Economy

-- Student Designed Concentration
+- Student Designed Specialization

 In addition, links with the program in landscape architecture enable advanced students to work with other faculty members and students studying problems of landscape architecture and urban design.